-BIB 319J • Eschatology: The Last Things in the Church's Scriptures 3 Credits
+BIB 319J • Eschatology: The Last Things in the Church's Scriptures 3 Credits.

-Examines "the last things" in the Pentateuch, historical works, poetry, gospels, letters, and apocalypse.
-Exegesis of the Bible's statements regarding the last things in order to learn how they functioned in their original setting, how they function in Scripture, and how they function in living out a Christian worldview today.
+Examines what the Bible says about "the last things" in the Pentateuch, historical works, poetry, gospels, letters, and apocalypse.
+Includes careful exegesis of the Bible's statements regarding the last things in order to learn how they functioned in their original setting, how they function in the canon of Scripture, and how they function in living out a Christian worldview today.
 Prerequisites: BIB 101; GES 160 or GES 244; Sophomore standing.
 Offered: Occasionally.

-BIB 321 · Issues in Biblical Studies 3 Credits
+BIB 321 • Issues in Biblical Studies 3 Credits.
 Theoretical and practical introduction to academic study in biblical disciplines.
 Major theories that influence current study along with methods for research and investigation in these fields.